TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Changes the value of an index in a sequence.
+Change the value of an index in a sequence.
 Adds a reference to `val`.

 `idx` can be negative in which case it is subtracted from the length of the sequence to get the new index.